* updated on August 10th, 2017

 Below are the sources that ignited the wrong rumors, followed by an explanation of the actual state of things.

 In April 2016, eBay announced the ban of “active content” beginning with the 2017 Spring Seller Update.
-I have written about it in a dedicated post – eBay to Ban Active Content in 2017 – What Does it Mean For You?
+I have written about it in a dedicated post – eBay Active Content Ban – What Does it Mean For You?

 This led some sellers to believe that HTML was being banned altogether.

-Listings with active content will stay up, while the active content elements will become unavailable.
+Listings with active content stay live, while the active content elements became unavailable.

 eBay actually recommends using HTML and CSS to create mobile responsive listings –

 For CrazyLister users – The “mobile responsive” design code is already built into your templates, so you don’t need to add any code (Your shoppers will automatically see the “desktop view” on large screens and “mobile view” on mobile devices.)

-More on mobile optimized listings in this post – 55% of eBay Transactions are Touched by Mobile, Are Your Listings Ready?
+More on mobile friendly listings in this post – 55% of eBay Transactions are Touched by Mobile, Are Your Listings eBay mobile friendly?

 View item description summary for the mobile app